simnibs/simnibs/docs/documentation/neuronavigation/brainsight.rst

 SimNIBS requires an individual T1-NIfTI to be used during neuronavigation.
 This T1 scan should be the preprocessed T1 image that is created during the SimNIBS headmeshing procedure.
 Although DICOMS can be used for the Brainsight neuronavigation, no import/export to SimNIBS is supported, due to (possible) different coordinate systems.

 The Brainsight ecosystem provides two main ways of storing positions/orientations: `Targets` and `Samples`.
 Both are exported in a single `.txt` file.
 In addition, several coordinate systems can be chosen during export.
-Only `NIfTI:aligned` is supported in the SimNIBS import.
+Only `NIfTI:Aligned` is supported in the SimNIBS import.

 How to use